PE will be on a Thursday, please ensure your child has their PE kit for this day.

 Welcome to Year 2 Otters

-Our topic this half term will be Pirates.
-We will be looking at famous pirates and what made a good pirate.
-This theme will be followed through in our literacy work where we have already been looking at the story A New Home for a pirate.
-We will also be making our own treasure maps and desert islands using shoe boxes.
+Our topic this term will be London .
+We will be looking at the stories of Paddington before moving to famous London landmarks and the Great Fire of London This theme will be followed through in our literacy work and our afternoon focuses.
+We will also be making our own Landmarks.

-Welcome back; I hope you’ve had an enjoyable holiday.
+Welcome back; I hope you’ve had an enjoyable Summer holiday.
 My name is Miss Vine, class teacher for Year Two Otters.
-Teaching the creative curriculum this half term will be Mrs Cameron, Mrs Dykes along with myself.
-Miss Thompson will also be supporting the learning of the children.
+Teaching the creative curriculum this half term will be Mrs Cameron, Mr Simons along with myself.
+Miss Thompson and Miss Cameron will also be supporting the learning of the children.

-In Numeracy this half term we will be focusing on volume and capacity.
-Before the end of the year we will revisit time and measurement.
+In Numeracy this half term we will be focusing on Place Value.
+We will revisit 10 more and 10 less of numbers up to 100, before looking at how many tens and ones there are in different two digit numbers.
 The children will also be practicing their time table facts for the 2, 5 and 10 times table.
 We will practice these daily and you could help by encouraging these at home.
 Questions asked at random times are best!

 Bug Club is a new website which has been introduced throughout school for reading.
 Your child now has a login so that they can access a variety of books at home.
 There are quizzes at the end of the story to test their understanding and activities which can be completed as they are reading the story.